Greetings

 In a previous article, we set up our environment to play with Elasticsearch.
 Let's try basic queries in this article by building a movie search.

-Unlike other databases, Elasticsearch gives full searching power.
+Elasticsearch gives full searching power.
 Let's slowly dig into that power.
 Hence this is not a deep dive.

 I use the top 250 movies from imdb-api in this exercise.